logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/jdbc.md

     !!! note
-    Add driver class name as an argument.
-This is a mandatory argument even if using default MySQL driver.
-Add an argument with name `driver` and class name as value.
-The driver class name will differ based on the database to connect.
-For MySQL databases, the class name is `com.mysql.cj.jdbc.Driver`, as shown in example image.
+    Driver class name is a mandatory argument even if using the default MySQL driver.
+Add it by specifying a property with the name `driver` and class name as value.
+The driver class name will differ based on the database.
+For MySQL databases, the class name is `com.mysql.cj.jdbc.Driver`, as shown in the example image.

 4. Click "Setup storage connector".